tylermercer/personal-website/src/en/posts/faith/_certainty-and-uncertainty-as-elements-of-faith.md

 Jacob Z. Hess discusses these two concepts---conviction and uncertainty---in [this excellent article in Public Square Magazine](https://publicsquaremag.org/faith/gospel-fare/conviction-is-no-sin/).
+He specifically responds to the zeitgeist of "certainty bad, uncertainty good" that can be seen in a lot of recent faith discussions.
+Arguing that this stance often conflates conviction with dogmatism, he encourages us to value conviction while recognizing uncertainty.
+He warns against the harmful reductionism of "those who either demonize doubt without conditions or who glorify doubt as an unmistakable sign of greater enlightenment":

+> In the same moment that we hold space for uncertainty, therefore, let’s not
+> overly valorize doubt in a way that obscures its potential dangers.

+Instead, he argues, we should "[aspire] for humility instead of uncertainty"---a humility that enables a person to both acknowledge what she or he does not know, and at the same time to seek further light from God.

-He specifically responds to the zeitgeist of "uncertainty good, certainty bad" that can be seen in a lot of recent faith discussions. **TODO: recap Hess's argument in more detail.** Highlighting the dangers of an overemphasis on uncertainty, he mentions "epistemic humility as a barrier to new knowledge," or, in other words, being too certain that something is uncertain and not seeking further light:
+Along the same lines, he mentions the danger of "epistemic humility as a barrier to new knowledge," or, in other words, being too certain that something is _uncertain_ and not seeking further light:

 > [I]t’s widely appreciated how epistemic humility can catalyze our learning, as
 > we are open to truth and welcoming of uncertainty, etc. But when taken to an